geek0x90/SimpleApi/README.md

 # SimpleApi
-Simple API it's a simple and dynamic PHP/MySQL/Javasctipt API system.
+Simple API it's a simple and dynamic PHP API with Js/Php Wrapper.